collective/jquery.recurrenceinput.js/README.rst

 * We need to be able to display the occurrences in the widget.
 * Occurrences should be able to be "skipped" (by using EXDATE).
 * User should be able to add occurrences (RDATE).
+* Make more examples in the demo.html: i18n, templates etc.

 Low priority: